 Base the headquarters of your fictitious firm in a country of your choosing and select a host country in which it may be interested in operating.
 Ideally, you should pick at least one country that you are relatively unfamiliar with in order to enhance your learning experience.
 Setting up a realistic scenario may be helpful, but is not required.
 As stressed in the scenario, you can assume that there are considerable business opportunities in the host country you decide to choose.
-For example, if your fictitious firm operates in the oil industry you can assume that there is a large oil field present in the host country that you have selected regardless of whether this is true in real life.
+For example, if your fictitious firm operates in the mining industry you can assume that there is an abundance of relevant unexploited minerals in the host country that you have selected regardless of whether this is true in real life.